2020 United States presidential election in Ohio: Primary elections

 The primary elections were originally scheduled for March 17, 2020.
-However, on March 16, Ohio governor Mike DeWine recommended moving the primaries to June amid concerns over the COVID-19 pandemic.
+However, on March 16, Governor Mike DeWine recommended moving the primaries to June amid concerns over the COVID-19 pandemic.
 As the governor does not have the power to unilaterally make this decision, he went to court to request the delay.
 However, a judge rejected the lawsuit.
-Later in the day, the state's Health Director ordered the polls closed as a health emergency.
+Later in the day, the state's health director ordered the polls closed as a health emergency.
 On March 17, the Ohio Supreme Court allowed the primaries to be postponed to June 2.
 Then on March 25, in-person voting was canceled, and the deadline for mail-in voting was moved back to April 28.

 Republican primary

 Incumbent President Donald Trump ran unopposed in the Republican primary, and thus received all of Ohio's 82 delegates to the 2020 Republican National Convention.